 The Alamein train runs through the suburbs of Ashburton and Glen Iris (Burwood Train Station) and the Glen Waverley train runs nearby through Mount Waverley.

-Many shopping options exists with Burwood One shopping centre.
+Many shopping options exist with Burwood One shopping centre.
 This is the site for Kmart (open 24 hours, 7 days a week) being the first Kmart to be built in Australia in 1969.
 Other nearby shopping options include Chadston Shopping Centre ranked as the biggest shopping centre in Australia, Forest Hill Chase and The Glen.